lgommans/dro.pm/README.md

 option (it should probably be the default) without making everything more difficult when you do not want to have to answer ten questions in order to share something?

 Feel free to work on any of this.
-Things like expanding Android app or checking whether a token is still valid are straightforward, but before you commit large chunks of your time to something like UI problems, be sure to bounce ideas off of me first!
+Things like expanding Android app are straightforward, but before you commit a large chunk of your time to something like UI problems, be sure to bounce ideas off of me first!
 I want to keep the product useful for everyone and myself, and that means applying quality control.